ARCHER2-HPC/xthi/README.md

-# util-xthi
+# xthi
-xthi process/thread placement utility
+xthi is n executable program which shows process/thread placement when run using MPI/OpenMP.